Alpha (CL album)

-Alpha (stylized in all caps) is the debut studio album by South Korean rapper and singer-songwriter CL.
-Produced under her self-managed label Very Cherry, Alpha marks CL's first full-length work as a solo artist since her career debut in 2009.
-The album was preceded by the release of several singles, and was released on October 20, 2021.
+Alpha is the debut studio album by South Korean rapper and singer CL.
+It was released on October 20, 2021, through her self-managed label Very Cherry and Sony.
+Alpha marks CL's first full-length album as a solo artist since her career debut in 2009.
+The album was preceded by the release of several singles, including "Spicy" and "Lover Like Me".

 Background and production

 Well known as a member and leader of K-pop group 2NE1, CL left her longtime label YG Entertainment after 12 years in December 2019.
 Shortly after departing from the label, she released her first project extended play In the Name of Love as an independent artist.
 A shift from her traditional urban image, the record explored a variety of musical styles from alternative R&B, tropical dance, rap, and ballads.
 In September 2020, CL released the music video for the intro to her upcoming full-length album Alpha, titled "Post Up".
 Subsequently, it was announced that album would be preceded with the release of the songs "Hwa" and "5 Star".

 At the same time, CL had originally intended for her full-length debut record to be released on November 30, 2020; however, it was later announced that the album's release would be postponed to the first half of 2021 in order to make further improvements.
 On August 13, it was announced that CL would release her album Alpha in October 2021.
 The first single "Spicy" was first released on August 24, while the second single "Lover Like Me" was released on September 29.
 "Tie a Cherry" was released in conjunction with Alpha on October 20.